benbahrenburg/benCoding.Map/documentation/index.md

 map.removeCircle(myCirlce);
 </code></pre>

+<b>Sampe removing circles using tag property</b>
+<pre><code>
+//Add the core module into your project var map = require('bencoding.map');
+//Create an object with the same tag as our Time Square Circle var myCirlce = {tag:42};
+//Remove the pass the above object with our tag property into the remove method
+//This will remove all circles with the tag provided map.removeCircle(myCirlce);
+</code></pre>
 <h3>removeAllCircles</h3>

 This method removes all Circles added to the MapView.
 Please note this will only remove Circles, other overlays or annotations must be handled separately.